 As a conservation organization, Austin Parks Foundation is committed to innovative and creative solutions to Austin’s urban sustainability questions.
-We have the flexibility to try new approaches to age-old issues, and invest in strategic pilot projects throughout the city to address issues like water conservation, the promotion of our urban tree canopy, poison ivy control and more.
+We have the flexibility to try new approaches to age-old issues, and invest in strategic pilot projects throughout the city to address issues like urban connectivity, water conservation, the promotion of our urban tree canopy, and more.

 We also invest in parks all over the city in order to increase access and improve the usability of some of our city’s most well-loved parks, as well as those that need a little help to become the urban oases they were meant to be.
-Below are a few of the most recent projects we’ve partnered on, but be sure to check out our blog for an archive of more work.
+Below are a few of the most recent projects we’ve partnered on, but be sure to check out our project archive for more.

 Learn More About Our Projects

 In partnership with the City of Austin’s Parks & Recreation Dept. and The Trail Foundation, Austin Parks Foundation is funding a study of the Seaholm Waterfront including the historic intake facility on Cesar Chaves and Lady Bird Lake, as well as the surrounding parkland.
 Community input will be the basis of the plan to develop this space into a true community asset.

 Austin Parks Foundation is leading an effort to shine the spotlight on Republic Square Park–to honor its important role in our city’s history while sparking interest in the potential for its future.
 In partnership with the Downtown Austin Alliance and the City of Austin, our goal is to revitalize this small urban park and have it take its place among Austin’s most treasured parks.
 Visit the Republic Square project page to learn more.